Postdoctoral Research Assistant

 Piergiorgio is a post-doctoral research assistant working with Prof Heidi Johansen-Berg.

 His research focuses on the Fit-to-Study Brain imaging sub-study: a year-long physical activity intervention in children aimed to improve cognitive abilities of those from disadvantaged households.
-He is interested in combining machine-learning approaches with multi-modal and quantitative MRI, in order to study predictive factors and biological mechanisms underlying brain plasticity.
+He combines machine-learning approaches with multi-modal and quantitative MRI to study predictive factors and biological mechanisms underlying healthy brain plasticity.
 His research will provide a better understanding of how this large-scale intervention, involving 18,000 12-years-old children around the areas of Oxford, London and Birmingham, can foster brain plasticity underlying healthy cognitive development.